 Mr. Perry confirmed, we will go back and review that, yes.

-Mr. Henderson stated, I'd like to make a motion that we ask Administrator Perry and the Division to proceed with the procedures that was just discussed by Mr. Perry and proceed to workshops and Small Business Impact, and all the other discussions that have already been held
+ACTION TAKEN: Art Henderson moved to approve to proceed with the procedures that was just discussed by Mr. Perry and proceed to workshops and Small Business Impact, and all the other discussions that have already been held.